 Getting the Software

-Please note that there will be a leap second at the end of December 2016; data taken since then will be gridded wrongly by all releases prior to 2016A.
-Please use 2016A (or a development rsync version) to reduce JCMT data taken from this point onwards.
+Please note that there was a leap second at the end of December 2016; data taken since then will be gridded wrongly by all releases prior to 2016A.
+Please use 2017A (or 2016A, or a development rsync version) to reduce JCMT data taken from this point onwards.

 For a cutting edge version, you can rsync from the East Asian Observatory's build.